 Offensive linemen are already generally made in a lab, compared to the average human being.
 But Jones is the offensive lineman’s Frankenstein.
 The Ohio State OT has a certifiably massive frame, with an arguably generational mix of height, mass, and width.
 With this frame, he brings elite length with arms over 36″ long and a suffocating wingspan.

 Jones’ overwhelming size has some drawbacks, but he’s not a liability from a mobility standpoint.
 He has good foot speed for his size and can quickly transfer weight on shuffles and carry rushers to the apex.
-He also flashes good burst off the snap and can loom through gaps with decent speed as a lateral mover.
+He also flashes good burst off the snap and looms through gaps with decent speed as a lateral mover.

 Jones brings solid initial quickness out of his stance.
 He gets decent depth with his kick and can mirror rushers off the snap with his base.
 Additionally, the Ohio State OT flashes impressive cylindrical twitch and energy in his movement in short ranges.
 He can load up potential energy very well in a phone booth.